-To view the available vFlash partitions, in the iDRAC Web interface, go to Configuration > System Settings > triangle Partitions page is displayed listing the available partitions and related information for each partition.
+To view the available vFlash partitions, in the iDRAC Web interface, go to Configuration > System Settings > Hardware Settings > vFlash > Manage.
+The Manage Partitions page is displayed listing the available partitions and related information for each partition.
 For information on the partitions, see the iDRAC Online Help.